ofux/Digger-Documentation/README.md

 This method incrementally and asynchronously updates the NavMesh.
 Call this when you want the NavMesh to be refreshed, but avoid calling this every frame to keep a good FPS.
 For example, if your player can dig continuously by holding the mouse button, you should update the NavMesh only once the player releases the mouse button.

-Optionaly, you can pass a callback method as a second argument.
+Optionaly, you can pass a callback method as an argument.
 The callback will be called once the NavMesh has been refreshed.

 ## Integration with CTS